dusk-network/docs-public/src/content/docs/learn/glossary.md

 #### Genesis Block

-The first block of a blockchain.
+The first block of a blockchain, from which all subsequent blocks are built.
+It is unique and hardcoded into the protocol.

-#### Genesis Contract (Staking Contract)
+#### Genesis Contract

-The smart contract that allows a user to put $DUSK in staking.
-The genesis contract is responsible for managing the users’ funds according to their behavior (e.g., rewarding, slashing).
+A smart contract that is made available on the start of the blockchain, and hardcoded into the genesis block.

 #### Hash

-With respect to a hash function, the small fixed-size output that is used to index and retrieve items in a database faster than by using the larger original string which was hashed.
+The fixed-size output of a hash function used to index, retrieve or verify data more efficiently than the original input.

 #### Hash Function